maurovm/thesis_template/README.md

 # DPhil / PhD doctoral thesis LaTeX class

-This repository contains a LaTeX class (OxEngThesis) for an undergraduate 4<sup>th</sup> year project (4YP) report or a DPhil thesis for a student of the [Department of Engineering Science](https://www.eng.ox.ac.uk) at the [University of Oxford](https://www.ox.ac.uk).
+This repository contains a LaTeX class (OxEngThesis) to write formal academic documents or reports for a student of the
+[Department of Engineering Science](https://www.eng.ox.ac.uk) at the [University of Oxford](https://www.ox.ac.uk).
+For example, my undergraduate students have used this class to write 4<sup>th</sup>-year project (4YP) reports.
+My doctoral students have typically used this class to write their 1st-year Transfer of Status report, 2nd-year Confirmation of Status report and their final DPhil thesis.
 The typical 4YP report contains around 50 pages, whereas a doctoral thesis is a much larger document.

-Although I originally created this class for a student at Oxford, I also included in this repository some examples for a PhD thesis for the Massachusetts Institute of Technology and the University of Cambridge.
+Although I originally created this class for a student at Oxford, I also included in this repository some examples for a PhD thesis for the Massachusetts Institute of Technology and (cough, cough) the University of Cambridge.
 It should be easy for you to adjust this class to suit the requirements of your academic institution.

 &nbsp;